HCornick/Matplotlib_HW/README.md

 * You must include a written description of three observable trends based on the data.
 * You must use proper labeling of your plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, Wedge Percentages, and Wedge Labels.
 * Remember when making your plots to consider aesthetics!
-** You must stick to the Pyber color scheme (Gold, Light Sky Blue, and Light Coral) in producing your plot and pie charts.
+  * You must stick to the Pyber color scheme (Gold, Light Sky Blue, and Light Coral) in producing your plot and pie charts.
-** When making your Bubble Plot, experiment with effects like alpha, edgecolor, and linewidths.
+  * When making your Bubble Plot, experiment with effects like alpha, edgecolor, and linewidths.
-** When making your Pie Chart, experiment with effects like shadow, startangle, and explosion.
+  * When making your Pie Chart, experiment with effects like shadow, startangle, and explosion.

-See Starter Workbook for a reference on expected format.
+* See Starter Workbook for a reference on expected format.
+(Note: For this example, you are not required to match the tables or data frames included.
+Your only goal is to build the scatter plots and bar graphs.
+Consider the tables to be potential clues, but feel free to approach this problem, however, you like.)